Process for Requesting New/Revised ICD-10-PCS Procedure Codes

 Examples of procedure code background papers presented at the ICD-10-CM/PCS Coordination and Maintenance Committee meetings can be found in agenda and handouts materials of previous meetings.

-CMS staff will review and update the requestor's background paper for presentation at the C&M meeting.
-The CMS background paper will include a CMS recommendation on any proposed coding revisions; however, alternative suggestions will be considered at the meeting.
-The background paper is made available via the Internet on the CMS website prior to the meeting for discussion at the C&M meeting.
+Once proposals are reviewed, all requestors will be contacted as to whether the proposal has been approved for presentation at the ICD-10 Coordination and Maintenance Committee meeting or not.
+If approved, CMS staff will update the requestor's background paper for presentation at the C&M meeting.
+The CMS background paper will include a CMS recommendation on any proposed coding revisions; however, alternative suggestions will also be considered during the meeting.
+The background paper is made publicly available via the Internet on the CMS website in the Agenda and Handout packet prior to the meeting for discussion at the C&M meeting.

 A presentation is made at the C&M meeting, which describes the clinical issues and the procedure.
 The requestor will be given the opportunity to provide a presenter, who may or may not be a physician, to make a presentation on the clinical nature of the procedure.
+C&M meeting day schedules are always subject to last-minute changes, so we strongly suggest that you select a back-up presenter in advance of the meeting to be available for your topic if needed.
 CMS staff will lead a discussion of possible code revisions.
-The participants at the meeting are encouraged to ask questions concerning the clinical and coding issues and to offer recommendations.
-Recommendations concerning proposed code revisions made both in person at the C&M meeting, and in writing before the end of the comment period, will be considered.
+The participants of the meeting are encouraged to ask questions concerning the clinical and coding issues and to offer recommendations.
+Recommendations concerning proposed code revisions stated during the C&M meeting, and followed up in writing before the end of the comment period, will be considered.
 Final decisions on code revisions are made through a clearance process within the Department of Health and Human Services.
 No final decisions are made at the meeting.